 Please find the following Request for Qualifications for Renewable Energy Project Financing and Development for the City of Watsonville: City of Watsonville, RFQ, July 18 2017

-Respondents are asked to submit their proposals by 4:00 PM on Friday, August 25th, 2017.
+Respondents were asked to submit their qualifications by 4:00 PM on Friday, August 25th, 2017.

 Specifications for the proposal submission process can be found in the RFQ.
 Should you have any questions regarding the RFQ, please contact City Public Works Environmental Project Coordinator directly, Rachel Kippen at (831) 768-3165, or by email at firstname.lastname@example.org.

 City of Watsonville Pre-Submittal Mandatory Conference Call, 7/31/2017: Meeting Minutes

 Please note that this roster is still being verified with phone numbers.
 If you called in on 7/31 and do not see your name or company represented, please email Rachel.Kippen@cityofwatsonville and confirm your participation and the number used to dial-in.

 1- Lori Biella, Soltage LLC, Vice President, Business Development

 2- John Karamanlis, BAP Power (dba Cenergy Power), Project Development Manager

 3- Pamela Becker, Columbia Capital Management, Vice President

 4- Beberly Velasquez, SunPower, Sr. Project Development Manager